nsharan2000/Underwater-image-classification/README.md

 * 'turtle': 6
 * 'wreckage': 7

-Imagesa re scraped from internet using chrome plugin and transfer learning from mobile net is implemented
+Images are scraped from internet using chrome plugin and transfer learning from mobile net is implemented.
 The validation accuracy is 95 percentage.

+dataset link on drive: https://drive.google.com/drive/folders/1Ab6JDBHJd9dpD3WISHS-LTRL_xKncdR5?usp=sharing